 - Legal fees

-You cannot deduct income lost due to vacancy or the cost of improvements that raise the value or extend the life of your property, or modify it for new use.
+You cannot deduct income lost due to vacancy or the cost of improvements that bring the property back to the original value.

 Important facts about owning rental property

 If you rent part of your property, you need to divide the related expenses according to how much of the property is rented and how much is personal.

 If you don’t rent your property for profit, you can deduct rental expenses up to the amount of your rental income.

 Any gain or loss from the sale of your property should be treated as ordinary or capital, depending on the situation.

 Renting personal property, like equipment or vehicles, should be reported as business income.
 You are in the business of renting personal property if the main purpose for renting out the property is to gain income or profit, and if you are regularly involved in this type of transaction.
 If you rent your property for purposes other than a profit, there are other reporting rules.

 Deductible losses from residential rental properties can be subject to certain limitations.
 If you are a real estate professional, special rules apply for reporting income and claiming losses.

 Our Tax Pros will answer your questions, provide tax tips, and help you get smarter about your money.